KryeKuzhinieri/world-map-of-ad-impressions-and-clicks/readme.md

 The final products are an HTML file and a gif image.
 ![](Images/world_map.gif)

 For more on connecting various ad platforms and plotting them into animated maps, visit: https://onboard.windsor.ai/

+### Implementation
+The implementation is done by using Folium and TimestampedGeoJson maps.
+The file is saved as html using default folium methods.
+However, the conversion from html to gif is done using Selenium.
+Make sure that you have your Google or Firefox drivers installed.
+You can install them by using `apt install chromium-chromedriver` or `apt-get install firefox-geckodriver`.
+This works by opening a browser tab (in hidden state) and taking multiple screenshots of the html.
+The file png files then are converted to a single gif image.